karaoak/TiGrunt.Sample/readme.md

 The Grunt tasks are setup so that you can 'pre build' an app's tiapp.xml, config.json and alloy.js based on an app context.

-###Principles
+###Objectives
 (Personal flavours disclaimer)

-The following princples when creating these Grunt tasks were:
+The following objective were taken into account when creating these Grunt tasks:

 * Keep app configurations DRY and in one(!) place
 * Keep configurations + keystores under version mgmt.